arsenetar/dupeguru/README.md

-# dupeGuru README
+# dupeGuru

 This package contains the source for dupeGuru.
-To learn how to build it, refer to the "How to build dupeGuru from source" section.
-Below is the description of the various subfolders:
+Its documentation is [available online][documentation].
+Here's how this source tree is organised:

 * core: Contains the core logic code for dupeGuru.
 It's Python code.
 * core_*: Edition-specific-cross-toolkit code written in Python.